Skip to content or footer

 Specimens, non-infectious packed with small quantities of flammable liquid, must meet A180.

-Thermometer, medical or clinical, which contains mercury, one (1) per person for personal use, when in its protective case.
+Thermometer, medical or clinical, which contains mercury.
+One (1) per person for personal use, when in its protective case.

-Thermometer or barometer, mercury filled carried by a representative of a government weather bureau or similar official agency.
+Thermometer or barometer, mercury filled, carried by a representative of a government weather bureau or similar official agency.

 You’re going to open an external website